Klosmi/html-basics/JS-basic.md

 ## [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#differences_from_innertext)
-The `textContent` property is very similat to the `innerText` property.
+The `textContent` property is very similar to the `innerText` property.
 But it's not the same.
-__The textContent property returns the text with spacing, but without inner element tags.__

-The `textContent` property __returns__ every element, every piece of content inside the selected HTML element (shows everything which is in the markup).
+__The `textContent` property __returns__ every element, every piece of content inside the selected HTML element (shows everything which is in the markup).__
 But `innerText` property doesn't show everything what is in the markup (eg. if we had something by setting something to `display: none`, `innerText` doesn't show it).

-So `textContent` is give us everything, whereas `innerText is actually sensitive to what is showing at the moment.
+- So `textContent` is give us everything, whereas `innerText is actually sensitive to what is showing at the moment.

-`textContent` returns every element in the `node`.
+- `textContent` returns every element in the `node`.
 In contrast, `innerText` is aware of styling and won't return the text of "hidden" elements.

 - syntax: `document.querySelector('p').textContent`